determined-ai/determined/docs/interfaces/commands-and-shells.rst

 The CLI is distributed as a Python wheel package.
 Each user should install a copy of the CLI on their local development machine.

 The CLI requires Python >= 3.7.
-It is recommended that you install the CLI into a `virtualenv
+For best results, install the CLI into a `virtualenv
-<https://virtualenv.pypa.io/en/latest/>`__, although this is optional.
-To install the CLI into a
+<https://virtualenv.pypa.io/en/latest/>`__.
+To install the CLI into a virtualenv, activate the
-virtualenv, activate the virtualenv before entering the following command.
+virtualenv before installing the CLI using the pip utility.

-Installed the CLI using the ``pip`` utility:
+Install the CLI using the ``pip`` utility:

 .. code::

    pip install determined

-After the CLI has been installed, it should be configured to connect to the Determined master at the appropriate IP address.
-This is done by setting the ``DET_MASTER`` environment variable:
+After installing the CLI, configure it to connect to the Determined master at the appropriate IP address.
+To do this, set the ``DET_MASTER`` environment variable:

 .. code::